scrasmussen/tools/README.md

 ## git

+__History__: git, an unpleasant person, was named after the creator, Linus Torvalds.
+It was created in 2005 as is the defacto method for distributed revision-control.

 Here is a good [tutorial](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners) to walk you through the basics of git.

 The most basic steps: create account at [github](https://github.com), create